 These range from your cable picking up radio broadcast, phone calls, and even power supply in your PC if the cable hangs near a stationary computer.

 - If that’s the case, and you have the option to use different wires.
 Pick the ones with balanced connectors.

 In contrast, balanced cables send two copies of the signal, with the second one having an inverted phase.
-At the other end of the cable, the phase gets flipped again, eliminating picked-up noise.
+At the other end of the cable, the phase gets flipped again, which makes that the noises cancel each other.
 Active noise cancelling tech works similarly.